Gaurav-Van/Chess-Game-Using-TypeScript/README.md

  - On Right we have an option to choose Stockfish level.
 That pops up when user wants to play against computer.
  - Functionality of Promotion

+Project Deployed as a web app on firebase: https://chess-game-using-typescript.web.app/Chess-Game-Using-TypeScript/

 <hr>
 <b>Optional: </b> As I continue to expand the Domain of my Knowledge I recently did Basics of Angular and Typescript.
 In my opinion Knowing JavaScript and a statically-typed language like Java or C++ can make learning TypeScript significantly easier.
 Concepts like Single Page Application, Structure of Angular Project, Concepts like Directives, lifecycle hooks are really Important. <a href="https://www.youtube.com/watch?v=fJIsqZmQVZQ">This</a> video from FCC helped in completion of this Game.
 Learned a lot about TypeScript, Angular and Logic Building through this video.
 <hr>